ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/01_global_stability_analysis/scripts/README.md

 This directory contains shell scripts used for preprocessing and global stability analysis of the `01_5FWJ_holo` system.

+The folder label `01_5FWJ_holo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-retained** receptor setup.

 ## Script organization

 The scripts are arranged in workflow order.

 ### Template preprocessing scripts
-These scripts use `repX` as a placeholder and should be edited to match the replica-specific filenames before use.
+These scripts use `repX` as a placeholder and should be edited to match replica-specific filenames before use.

 - `01_prepare_0_60ns_trajectory.sh` — template for preparing a continuous 0–60 ns trajectory when reconstruction from split trajectory parts is required
 - `02_make_jmjc_index.sh` — template for generating JmjC- and pocket-related index groups